typelevel/typelevel.github.com/_posts/2015-07-23-type-projection.md

 `mdropFirstE` was able to invoke `mdropFirstT`.
 However, for whatever reason, we’re used to existential parameters being able to do this;
 even Java manages the task.
-But it just seems *odder* that merely calling a method can fill in the blanks in a whole refinement `{...}` raincloud.
+But it just seems *odder* that merely calling a method can create a whole refinement `{...}` raincloud, from scratch, filling in the blanks with sensible types along the way.

 It’s completely sound, though.
-An `StSource` that exists as a value *must* have an `S`, even if we existentialized it away.
+An `StSource` [that exists as a value] *must* have an `S`, even if we existentialized it away.
 So, as with `_`s, let’s just give it a name to pass as the inferred type parameter.
 It makes a whole lot more sense than supposing